Consumer Electronics at the PEPCOM Holiday Expo

 Whenever I report for TidBITS from CES (aka the International Consumer Electronics Show, which is no longer its formal name) in January, I always have a story from PEPCOM, a sort of “mini CES” that isn’t affiliated with the main show.
-PEPCOM schedules it at a convenient time, offers us free food and an open bar, and narrows the vendor list to 150 instead of the 10,000 at CES proper.
+PEPCOM schedules it at a convenient time, offers us free food and an open bar, and narrows the vendor list to 150 instead of the 10,000 media representatives at CES proper.
 Everybody’s happy.

 PEPCOM recently ran a branch expo in New York City called the “Holiday Spectacular,” and if you’ve had a bad day, perhaps a little schadenfreude will help.
 PEPCOM gives press USB flash drives containing PR materials on all exhibitors, but instead of the usual promotional PDFs, one of the exhibitors managed to publish his contract with PEPCOM, complete with signatures and how much his company paid for the booth.
 I can’t imagine his next day at work was pleasant.

 My usual rule is to use the 🎁 emoji to indicate when someone gave me significant promotional swag, but that didn’t happen this time.
-A few people offered me review units for future articles, though, and occasionally we get to keep them; I’ll make a note of such things in any future articles.
+A few companies offered me review units for future articles, though, and occasionally we get to keep them; I’ll make a note of such things in any future articles.

 Anker Nebula Capsule Projector -- I’m a fan of Anker batteries and chargers.
 Anker has what seems to be the annual range of improvements to its standard lineup: batteries with the same form factor have longer charges and chargers that pump out a few more watts.
 But the impressive new thing is a portable projector called the Nebula.
 The size and shape of a soda can, and weighing under a pound, it’s a video projector with a 360-degree speaker.
 It runs on last year’s Android Nougat, so you can either stream from your devices or download apps like Netflix directly to it.
 (Nebula uses the Google Cast protocol, so streaming works from any Mac or iPhone, but you must first move your videos into a compatible app or Web site.)
 The video was sharp under bright lights to a screen a foot or two away; it would probably do fine in a dim room with a bigger picture at a longer distance.
 I’m unclear whether you can angle a Nebula to project from a low table.
 You’ll get 2.5 hours of video on the internal battery, and Anker will sell you external batteries.
 It’s shipping in December for $349; you can pre-order on Indiegogo for $269.

 JLAB Audio -- I didn’t get to listen to JLAB’s new Epic Executive Bluetooth headphones, and I have to admit, despite having a half-dozen different wireless headsets from various CES shows, I still usually use my cheap Philips wired set because it’s one less thing to charge.
-But a couple of things caught my eye about the Epic Executive: its $99 price tag, purported 11-hour playtime on a single charge, and the active-noise cancellation which usually bumps the price to three figures and reduces playtime to 7 hours.
+But a couple of things caught my eye about the Epic Executive: its $99 price tag, purported 11-hour playtime on a single charge, and the active noise cancellation which usually bumps the price to three figures and reduces playtime to 7 hours.
 Pre-order now and it promises to ship in late November; the company’s Web site currently offers a 20 percent discount on your first order.

 Xfinity Mobile Cellular Plans -- Let’s get my bias out of the way: there are a number of companies I hate buying from, and just after nearly every airline that flies out of Philadelphia, Comcast is high on that list.
 (Not that Verizon is much better, but man, FIOS is sweet.)
 That said, if you’re already a Comcast subscriber by choice or due to lovingly monopolistic practices in your area, you might want to give Comcast’s Xfinity Mobile a look.
 Comcast says it now supports the 2017 iPhone models, including the iPhone X, but what impressed me is that the plans are pretty good.
 What’s included: family plans for up to five phones, no line fees per phone, unlimited talk and text, and access to a bazillion Xfinity Wi-Fi hotspots.
-It costs $12 per GB for cellular data, or $45 for unlimited data to any individual phone.
+It costs $12 per GB for cellular data or $45 for unlimited data to any individual phone.
 (That is, give Mom and Dad unlimited for $45 each, and meter your kids, if you like.)
 The whole thing is on Verizon’s network, which is reasonably solid for most people.
 The worst part is having to be a Comcast customer already.
 But note that the reason Xfinity Mobile has so many hotspots is that every home’s cable router becomes one, whether you like it or not.
 Regardless of the fact that security is decent (under the hood, it’s a separate network), forcing everyone to participate in this hotspot network is the sort of behavior that makes me avoid Comcast.

 Tile Slim and Sport -- Numerous companies offer “find your stuff with Bluetooth” tracker tags, but Tile’s offerings have a few new wrinkles.
 The Tile Slim is now “the width of two credit cards,” with the same range as the older, thicker tags.
 Meanwhile, the Tile Style and Sport somehow manage to get a 200-foot range out of Bluetooth, which I didn’t think was possible.
 All Tiles have a crowdsourcing function; lose one outside of your Bluetooth range and any other Tile that can see it will show up in the app. $35 for the Sport and Style, $30 for the Slim, $25 for the original Tile Mate; various discounts available if you buy several.